Personalized Search Overview

 Personalized Category Pages

 The settings and options that you can configure for Personalized Category Pages allow you to adjust the ranking order of products on product list pages with boost and bury rules, as well as pin products and exclude products from the list pages.
-You can create these same rules that run for a limited time in a scheduled campaign.
-In fact, you can even limit a scheduled campaign to a specific time zone.

 Callout of the SAVE & PUBLISH button on the Default Rules page of Monetate's Personalized Category Pages feature